RozWhite/ML-automation-flask-docker-jenkins/README.md

 ### Build the Jenkins Jobs
 #### JOB #1:
 The first job the first Job will automatically pull repo from the GitHub Repo just by giving some triggers and then building a Docker image.
 In the Jenkins Dashboard, click the New Item, give it a name, and select Freestyle Project.
-In the Build Section, if there is a container image available, we need to delete it  then build a new Docker image and container.</br>
+In the Build Section, if there is a Docker container available, we need to delete it  then build a new Docker image and container.</br>

 ```
 docker rm -f iris_model